-Our lovely honeybees live on 18 beautiful, chemical-free acres of fruit trees, wildflower, herbs and clover.
-We use organic beekeeping leaving the bees to do just as nature intended thus producing raw, unprocessed honey with all the natural goodness and nutrients the bees were smart enough to put into it.
+Our happy honeybees live on 18 beautiful, chemical-free acres of fruit trees, wildflower, herbs and clover.
+It is our belief that all honey is not created equal.
+Most honey you find today is one of a few things; it is either pasteurized which removes all of its nutritional benefits, chemically treated (enough said) or the bees were fed sugar instead of allowing them to draw nectar from the plants blooming seasonally.
+We do things differently.
+We use organic beekeeping leaving the bees to do just as nature intended thus producing raw, unprocessed honey straight from the hive to the bottle left with all the natural goodness and nutrients the bees were smart enough to put into it.

-In search of all things natural, we formulated our own all natural lavender laundry soap.
-It is gentle enough for the most sensitive skin, yet tough enough to tackle the toughest stains.
+In search of all things natural, we formulated our own all natural, environmentally friendly Lavender Laundry Soap.
+It is gentle enough for the most sensitive skin, yet strong enough to tackle the toughest stains.
 Just requiring one small scoop per load and getting up to 100 loads per jar, our laundry soap is more cost efficient than conventional brands and leaves your clothes soft, bright and always clean without the use of synthetic chemicals or fillers.

 Mike Wargo is our beekeeper, goat wrangler and sheep farmer.
 After graduating from Appalachian State University in Boone, N.C., Mike decided to come back to Ohio to farm and start Brighton Wool & Honey Co.

 Maggie Osborn, a true southerner, also an Appalachian State grad, creates the recipes and formulas for all our soaps and cleaning products.
-She is learning to adjust to Ohio's temperatures.
+Five years later, she is still learning to adjust to Ohio's temperatures.

-When not at the farm, these two can be found manning Brighton Wool & Honey Co.'s booths at various farmers' markets and craft shows around Northeast Ohio.
+When not at the farm, these two can be found chasing their children and manning Brighton Wool & Honey Co.'s booths at various farmers' markets and craft shows around Northeast Ohio.